rbind/likan/content/en/paradigm/_index.md

 disable_comments: true
 ---

-This section summerizes some common experimental paradigms used in psychology.
+This section summarizes some experimental paradigms used in psychology and their recent applications.

 1. [Language](/en/paradigm/language)